Avizc/avizc.github.io/_posts/2017-08-01-queercon-14-contest.md

 ## Puzzle 2

 This was the puzzle inside of the Queercon brochure for this year right when you opened it.
-Unfortunately I did not take a photo of it prior to drawing over 3-5 of them to talk wiwth folks over who asked me about it.
+Unfortunately I did not take a photo of it prior to drawing over 3-5 of them to talk with folks over who asked me about it.
 This was the raw cipher block though:

 ```
 AZZSUAPYDD